quidampepin/quidampepin.github.io/_posts/2024-11-07-state-power-bureaucracy.md

 In my opinion, there's a good reason some people don't trust their government: it's the only entity that can fine them, seize their property, or even deprive them of their freedom.

-## But bureaucracy is a bulwark against arbitrary
+## But bureaucracy is a bulwark against arbitrary decisions

 If bureaucracy enables state power and causes harm, why do I remain a part of it?
 Despite its flaws, I believe a well-functioning state is necessary, at least in our current political and economic landscape.
 It can protect us from arbitrary power, which a healthy and transparent bureaucracy can help control and mitigate.